kiba/Writings/fac/chp26_ninja_and_terrorism.md

 **Year 3, Day 323**

 Sealing is bullshit.
-All you need is paper, ink, and a chakra user and you could do things that's out of reach for our technological base.
+All you need is paper, ink, and a chakra user and you could do crazy and cool things that required a whole factories for our technological base.

 You want light?
 There's no need for a whole factory dedicated to manufacturing light bulbs.
 All you have to do is draw seals the right way and you'll get light!